 Sudden death is always shocking.
-When you have that sense of familiarity, of knowing someone and observing them from a young age, and of having photographed someone regularly, it hits home a little harder.
+When you have that sense of familiarity, of knowing someone and observing them from a young age, and of having photographed someone regularly, it feels all the more shocking.
 Here is a man who worked closely with health and fitness professionals day-to-day over many years.
 And apparently he can have a heart attack and die, just like that.
 It is a sobering reminder about life being fragile and precious and all those over-sentimental cliched quotes, and how they are true.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.